-Sunday’s monsoon storms packed a one-two punch with two rounds of thunderstorms moving through the Tucson area, trapping two people in a wash and knocking power out for nearly 14,000 as winds hit 65 mph.
+Sunday’s monsoons packed a one-two punch with two rounds of thunderstorms moving through the Tucson area, trapping two people in a wash and knocking power out for nearly 14,000 as winds hit 65 mph.

 The National Weather Service issued flash-flood and severe thunderstorm warnings in the late afternoon and into the evening.